The Derived Auslander-Iyama Correspondence: Introduction

+In this context, the relevance of \Cref{thm:dZ-Auslander_correspondence} is that it provides a large class of triangulated categories with unique DG enhancements and, moreover, these are classified by a minimal amount of algebraic data (essentially that of a twisted periodic algebra).
+Another interesting feature of \Cref{thm:dZ-Auslander_correspondence} is that the triangulated categories we consider in general do not admit non-trivial $t$-structures; this is in stark contrast with most uniqueness-of-enhancements results available in the literature.

-Our approach to the proof of \Cref{thm:dZ-Auslander_correspondence} yields a more precise statement concerning the equivalence classes of strong enhancements of the (algebraic) $(d+2)$-angulated categories we consider (\Cref{thm:strong_enhancements}).
-As a consequence we obtain, to our knowledge, the first examples of triangulated categories that admit a unique enhancement but not a unique strong enhancement (that is, an enhancement that is not `strongly unique' in the sense of \cite{LO10}), see \Cref{coro:non_strong_examples}.
+Our approach to the proof of \Cref{thm:dZ-Auslander_correspondence} also yields a more precise statement concerning the equivalence classes of strong enhancements of the (algebraic) $(d+2)$-angulated categories we consider, see~\Cref{thm:strong_enhancements}).
+As a consequence we obtain in \Cref{coro:non_strong_examples}, to our knowledge, the first examples of triangulated categories that admit a unique enhancement but not a unique strong enhancement (that is, an enhancement that is not `strongly unique' in the sense of \cite{LO10}).